navidTabrizi90/Obejct-detection-with-YOLO5-CV-Project/README.md

 ### Data Preparation

-The stage of annotations format conversion for training is where data preparation occurs.
-Here is an example of the code to process your dataset.
+in this stage we convert the annotations of the samples in the dataset to the scale that can be fed to YOLOv5.

 ```paython